lsst-dm/ap_verify_dataset_template/scripts/README.md

 :----------------------------|:-----------------------------
 make_all.sh                  | Rebuild everything from scratch.
 generate_group_dimensions.py | Predefine the group dimensions corresponding to the input raws.
-This allows support for preprocessing datasets. generate_templates.sh        | Create templates in an external repo (such as `repo/main`) that cover this dataset's area. make_empty_repo.sh           | Replace `preloaded/` with a repo containing only dimension definitions and standard "curated" calibs. import_templates.py          | Transfer templates from an external repo (such as `repo/main`) and register them in `preloaded/`.
+This allows support for preprocessing datasets. generate_self_preload.py     | Create preloaded APDB datasets by simulating a processing run with no pre-existing DIAObjects. generate_templates.sh        | Create templates in an external repo (such as `repo/main`) that cover this dataset's area. make_empty_repo.sh           | Replace `preloaded/` with a repo containing only dimension definitions and standard "curated" calibs. import_templates.py          | Transfer templates from an external repo (such as `repo/main`) and register them in `preloaded/`.